Tommy Tuberville: 2021 storming of the United States Capitol

 On May 28, 2021, Tuberville voted against creating an independent commission to investigate the 2021 United States Capitol attack.

 Dobbs v.
 Jackson Women's Health Organization

 When Dobbs v.
-Jackson Women's Health Organization came before the Supreme Court in 2022, Tuberville signed an amicus brief supporting the overturning Roe v.
-Wade and its federal protection of the right to abortion.
+Jackson Women's Health Organization came before the Supreme Court in 2022, Tuberville signed an amicus brief supporting the overturning of Roe v.
+Wade and its federal protection of abortion.
 After Roe v.
-Wade was overturned in June 2022, Tuberville called it a "victory for life."
+Wade was overturned in June 2022, Tuberville called it a "victory for life".

 Same-sex marriage

 In 2022, Tuberville responded to a question about the Respect for Marriage Act, which would federally codify same-sex marriage, by saying there was "no need for legislating on gay marriage".
-He also said, "I’m all about live life the way you want to.
-It’s a free country."
+He also said, "I'm all about live life the way you want to.
+It's a free country."
 He voted against the bill, which passed and was signed into law.

+Veterans

+In 2022, Tuberville was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that provided funding for research and benefits for up to 3.5 million veterans exposed to toxic substances during their service.